- Business Development Intern – Priority deadline November 30, 2018

 The D.C.
-Policy Center is looking for researchers, journalists, data scientists, and policy wonks of all stripes to write for the Center’s website as independent research Fellows.
-Our Fellows produce data-driven, D.C.-centered analyses that focus on housing, employment and labor markets, business environments, demographic change, education, criminal justice, and public health.
+Policy Center is looking for researchers, journalists, data scientists, data visualization experts, and policy wonks of all stripes to write for the Center’s website as independent research Fellows.
+Our Fellows produce data-driven, D.C.-centered analyses on a variety of topics, including housing, public health, employment and labor markets, business environments, D.C. history, demographic change, transportation, and criminal justice.

 Articles must include original research or data analysis focused on the District of Columbia.
 The ideal candidate is an independent thinker with excellent research, analysis, and writing skills, as well as a demonstrated interest in urban data and policy, especially the District of Columbia’s economy or demography.

-Please note that this is not a full-time or onsite position.
+Please note that Fellows are independent contractors who are paid per piece; this is not a full-time or onsite position.

 Please send a resume, brief cover letter, and two relevant writing samples to email@example.com.
 In your cover letter, please include your specific research interests, and 1-3 brief pitches for article(s) that you would pursue as a Fellow.
 Applications are considered on a rolling basis.

 About the D.C.
 Policy Center

 Established in 2016 and currently based in the Federal City Council (federalcitycouncil.org), the D.C.
 Policy Center is a non-partisan think tank focusing on local policy issues in the District of Columbia and the surrounding region.
 Through data-driven policy research, the D.C.
 Policy Center’s mission is to bring together policymakers, employers, industry leaders, community advocates, and other stakeholders to advance comprehensive policies that support a strong and growing local economy for all District residents.

 The Federal City Council is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status, or any other protected status under federal or District law.